 “False alarm, I suppose,” he said.
 “They must have gone into the other room.
 Still, someone is bound to have noticed Connor’s absence by now.
 We can’t afford to linger any longer than we already have.”

-Annabel had to agree.
+Annabel agreed.
 Still, she wasn’t leaving until she had what she’d come here for.
 She didn’t bother saying so aloud; she simply returned her attention to cracking the safe.
 Annabel swiveled the dial, more quickly now.
 At last, it slid into the correct position.
 She heard the satisfying click announcing that she’d gotten it.
 To the untrained ear, the sound would have been easily missed, but Annabel was an expert.
 “Got it.”

 She pulled the door open and hastily withdrew a thick, yellow envelope.
 She got to her feet and stealthily made her way to Mr. O. She realized she was grinning, and she felt that flush of excitement she always felt when she’d retrieved an item of value.
 O was looking at her impatiently, but she couldn’t help but notice how blue his eyes were.
 A woman could get lost in those eyes.